isomerpages/mlaw-corp/news/replies/_posts/2013-12-23-statement-on-the-repatriation-of-foreign-workers.md

 ---
-layout: post
-title: Ministry of Law's statements on the repatriation of foreign workers
+title: 'Ministry of Law''s statements on the repatriation of foreign workers'
 permalink: /news/replies/statement-on-the-repatriation-of-foreign-workers/
-breadcrumb: Ministry of Law's statements on the repatriation of foreign workers
+breadcrumb: 'Ministry of Law''s statements on the repatriation of foreign workers'
-collection_name: news

 ---

 Ministry of Law's statements on the repatriation of foreign workers
 ---